moves-rwth/storm/documentation/background/engines.md

 ##### **Characteristics**:
 - model building is rather memory- and time-consuming
-- numerical solution tends to be fast
+- numerical computations tend to be fast

 ##### **Advisable if**:
 - model is moderately sized